smitdesai1010/Shopify-Winter2022-Challenge/README.md

 # Shopify-Winter2022-Challenge

-Technologies used: JavaScript, Node.js, Express.js, HTML/CSS/Bootsrap, Google-vision API, MySQL
+Technologies used: JavaScript, Node.js, Express.js, HTML/CSS/Bootsrap, Google-vision API, MySQL, file-storage, heroku

 ## Features
 * Upload Pictures
     * Maximum 10 pictures can be uploaded at once
+    * Maximum file size 15Mb.
     * .jpg .png .gif are accepted types
     * Name and description of the file can be entered during upload
     * User can upload a picture publicly or privatey